dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 In this example, the `ApplyQueryAttributes` method retrieves the object that corresponds to the `Monkey` key in the `query` dictionary, which was passed as an argument to the <xref:Microsoft.Maui.Controls.Shell.GoToAsync%2A> method call.

 > [!IMPORTANT]
-> String-based query parameter values that are received via the `IQueryAttributable` interface aren't automatically URL decoded.
+> String-based query parameter values that are received via the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface aren't automatically URL decoded.

 #### Pass and process multiple items of data